uchicago-library/ocr_converters/README.md

 This repository contains a script to convert simple OCR data, in the form of a word list and page coordinates, into the format needed by the Internet Archive Bookreader.

+Please note that the script contains hardcoded references to the LDR pair tree and the ark_data.db database.
+Coordinate with the systems administrators to get access to these locations in the filesystem and adjust the script before proceeding.

 To run this script, start by setting up a python virtual environment.
 Activate the environment, clone this repo, and install its dependencies:

 ```console